top of page

 World Plant Milk Day - August 22nd

 Plant milks are becoming incredibly popular and not just with vegans.
-Many people are realising that they are lactose intolerant, that consuming dairy products makes them feel unwell.
+Many people are realising that they are lactose intolerant and that consuming dairy products makes them feel unwell.
 That dairy causes them acne, rashes, stomach aches and diarrhoea; I'm not sure why it doesn't occur to them that they're not baby cows and, therefore, should not be drinking cow's milk, but that's a conversation for another day.

 What Is Plant Milk?